The National Kaitiaki Group ensures protection of Māori women’s cervical screening data.

 - used to benefit Māori women.

-It also provides a way of reassuring Māori women that their data is protected so that they continue to participate in the screening programme.
+It also provides a way of reassuring Māori women that their data is protected so they continue to participate in the screening programme.

 The National Cervical Screening Programme register

-- smear results
+- cervical screening results

 Applications for data